intel/neural-compressor/README.md

 | Inception V4        | TensorFlow |                 |                        |                      |                      |
 | Inception ResNet V2 | TensorFlow |                 |                        |                      |                      |

+# Known Issues

+1. KL Divergence Algorithm is very slow at TensorFlow

+   Due to TensorFlow not supporting tensor dump naturally, current solution of dumping the tensor content is adding print op and dumpping the value to stdout.
+So if the model to tune is a TensorFlow model, please restrict calibration.algorithm.activation and calibration.algorithm.weight in user yaml config file to minmax.

+2. MSE tuning strategy doesn't work with PyTorch adaptor layer

+   MSE tuning strategy requires to compare FP32 tensor and INT8 tensor to decide which op has impact on final quantization accuracy.
+PyTorch adaptor layer doesn't implement this inspect tensor interface.
+So if the model to tune is a PyTorch model, please not choose MSE tuning strategy.

 # Support

 Please submit your questions, feature requests, and bug reports on the